-- General Admission: Changes seasonally, check the official website.
+- General Admission: Changes seasonally, please check the official website.

-- Closed: Monday (or Tuesday, if Monday is a public holiday), December 28 – January 4, any day when Imperial Court functions are scheduled or when "other unavoidable circumstances occur".
+- Closed: Monday (or Tuesday, if Monday is a public holiday), December 28 – January 4, any day when Imperial Court functions are scheduled, or for other operational reasons.

 - General Admission: ¥600 for Shin’en Garden

 - Junior High School, High School: ¥300 for Shin’en Garden

 - General Admission: 6:00 – 17:30 (Shin’en Garden: 8:30 – 17:00)

 - Closed: No closing days